 If you’re starting now, that 10 percent figure should be closer to 15 percent of your income.
 As your income rises, you should work to keep increasing your retirement contributions.
 Plus, you likely have paid for some of the introductory expenses of your 20s, so you should be in a better position to save more money.

 Your 40s: It’s time to get aggressive

-In addition to being aggressive with how much you save, you will want to be fairly aggressive in how you invest those savings.
-With 20 to 30 years still left in the workforce, you should be tilted toward riskier investments such as the stock market in order to compound the higher rates of return over an extended period of time.
+In addition to being aggressive with how much you save, you’ll want to be fairly aggressive in how you invest those savings.
+With 20 to 30 years still left in the workforce, you should be tilted toward riskier investments such as the stock market in order to compound at higher rates of return over an extended period of time.

 Your 50s: Play catch-up with your contributions